Repatriation Commission Outpatient Clinic: Post-World War II

 Up to 340 veterans visited the clinic each day with as many as 200 at a time waiting to see one of the six doctors available.
 As early as 1946 complaints emerged that the clinic was too small and understaffed for the large number of veterans attending each day.
 The delays and inability to see a doctor after hours caused veterans to lose earnings, leading to increased calls to see their own doctors in the suburban consulting rooms.
 These calls where rejected.

-An extension was added to the building in 1950 for a war neurosis clinic, designed by D. B. Windebank.
+An extension was added to the building in 1950 for a war neurosis clinic, designed by D. B. Windebank with a usable floor area in 2020 of 1,667m2 of a total of 2,240m2.

 Based on the success of the addition of the neurosis clinic the Minister for Repatriation, Senator Sir Walter Cooper (Queensland politician) M.B.E.
 (Mil), and the Repatriation Department, planned to establish outpatient clinics for psychiatric treatment in all capital cities.

 Since the clinic was opened the Australian Red Cross maintained a canteen where tea, coffee and biscuits were provided.
 As many as 25 volunteers ran the canteen on a non-profit basis to support and comfort the veterans waiting for their appointments.
 Between 200 and 250 where served by the Red Cross on a daily basis between 10am and 4pm.
 One veteran reported to have served in the Sudan War was affectionately called 'Keep Smiling' for his happy disposition.

 The Clinic was singled out in the Master Builders Federation of Australia (NSW) journal, Building and Engineering, of 25 September 1950, representing the attractive properties on St Kilda Rd.
 "The people of Melbourne are rightly proud of their splendid St Kilda Road, which, extending from Princes Bridge over the Yarra to St Kilda, is undoubtedly one of the finest thoroughfares in Australia, and with its continuous rows of trees which arch overhead, being very reminiscent of the Parisian boulevardes.
 Naturally the civic authorities, with the full support of the people of Melbourne, are jealous of the preservation of the beauty of this thoroughfare, and exercises care in regard to the buildings that are erected along it.
 Our illustration shows the Outpatient Clinic for the Repatriation Commission of Victoria, which was erected fronting St. Kilda Road in the years immediately prior to world War II.
 The building was designed by the Department of the Interior and erected by Blease, MacPherson and Co.".